Submissions

 Submission

-- Manuscripts should be submitted in English via the JTEAS online submission system.
+- Manuscripts should be submitted in English (British) via the JTEAS online submission system.

 - Submissions must be in Microsoft Word (.docx), single-spaced (including tables, references, and figure legends).